streamlink/streamlink/.github/ISSUE_TEMPLATE/Plugin_Request.md

 <!--
 Thanks for requesting a plugin!
-USE THE TEMPLATE, otherwise, your plugin request may be rejected.
+USE THE TEMPLATE.
+Otherwise your plugin request may be rejected.

 First, see the contribution guidelines and plugin request requirements: https://github.com/streamlink/streamlink/blob/master/CONTRIBUTING.md#contributing-to-streamlink